tshort/OpenDSS/Distrib/readme.txt

 Version 7.6.0

-The 7.6 version is the first to be delivered in both 32-bit (X86) and 64-bit (X64)
+The 7.6 version is the first to be delivered in both 32-bit (X86) and 64-bit (X64) versions.
+The OpenDSSInstaller download includes both, along with optional documentation and examples.
-versions.
-Select the appropriate download(s) for your applications.

-Note that the 32-bit versions will run on 64-bit platforms such as Windows 7.
-You do not necessarily have to run the 64-bit version on Windows 7.
-However, if you are wanting to run the OpenDSS COM server from 64-bit MATLAB, for example, you will need to install the 64-bit version.
-You can have both the 32-bit and 64-bit versions installed on Windows 7.
+If you have 64-bit Windows, you may install both the 64-bit and 32-bit versions.
+The 32-bit version is required if you plan to automate OpenDSS from Excel or any other 32-bit program.
+The 64-bit version is required to automate OpenDSS from MatLab on a 64-bit system.

 Installation
 ============

-OpenDSS currently runs on 32-bit or 64-bit Windows.
-To install, unzip the contents of this file into a directory of your choice, such as c:\opendss.
+The installer will give you a choice to install the executables and optional files under a target directory of your choice, such as c:\opendss.
 Files that are specific to the 32-bit version will be written to an x86 subdirectory, such as c:\opendss\x86.
 Files that are specific to the 64-bit version will be written to an x64 subdirectory, such as c:\opendss\x64.
 The EXE and DLL files should not be moved after installation, but may be updated in place with newer versions.

-The standalone executable may be started in two ways:

-1 - invoke "OpenDSS" from a command prompt, or
-2 - double-click on "OpenDSS.exe" from Windows Explorer

-If you have 64-bit Windows, you may run either the 32-bit or 64-bit version of OpenDSS.EXE
+On a 64-bit system, you may install and use both the 32-bit and 64-bit versions with no conflict between them.

+Short-cuts to the program and manual are created under Start Menu/OpenDSS.
-See the manual, OpenDSSManual.PDF, for an overview of the program.
+Please see the manual, OpenDSSManual.PDF, for an overview of the program.
 The most up-to-date reference information will always be found through the software's "Help / DSS Help" menu command.

 COM Automation
 ==============

 The COM Server in OpenDSSEngine.DLL may be automated.
-You will need to register the OpenDSSEngine.DLL if you intend to drive the DSS from another program such as Matlab, Excel VBA, etc.  You do this by starting a Command Prompt window with adminstrative privileges.
-For example, on Windows 7:

-1 - Find "Command Prompt" under "All Programs / Accessories" from the Start Menu.

-2 - Right-click on "Command Prompt" and choose "Run as Administrator".

-3 - Change directories to where OpenDSSEngine.DLL was installed.

-4 - Issue the command "RegisterDSSEngine"

-On 64-bit Windows, you may wish to register both 32-bit and 64-bit versions of the DLL.
+The installer will register either or both versions, depending on your selection.
 Even though the file names and registration commands match, they are in separate locations and Windows will activate the correct version required by the calling program.
-For example, 64-bit Matlab will call the 64-bit OpenDSSEngine.DLL and 32-bit Microsoft Excel will call the 32-bit version.
+For example, 64-bit MatLab will call the 64-bit OpenDSSEngine.DLL and 32-bit Microsoft Excel will call the 32-bit version.
 (Note: The 64-bit version of Excel is rarely installed.)

 Background
 ==========